-The AGM-ACP program is a state-accredited alternative certification program that is committed to preparing teacher candidates through high quality coursework/training and field-based experiences in a dual-language environment.
+The AGMU-ACP program is a state-accredited alternative certification program that is committed to preparing teacher candidates through high quality coursework/training and field-based experiences in a dual-language environment.

-The AGM-ACP program provides highly qualified individuals an opportunity to gain Texas alternative certification in Early Childhood through sixth grade (EC-6) with a supplemental area of either Bilingual, ESL or Special Education.
-Our standard and performance-based courses are face-to-face and training during hours that are convenient for the working professional making the transition into the field of education.
-All instructors and field supervisors have graduate degrees and are experience certified instructors.
+The AGMU-ACP program provides highly qualified bilingual individuals an opportunity to gain Texas certification in Core Subjects Early Childhood through sixth grade (EC-6) with a supplemental area of either Bilingual, ESL or Special Education.
+Our standard and performance-based courses and training are face-to-face and during hours that are convenient for the working professional making the transition into the field of education.
+All bilingual instructors and field supervisors have graduate degrees and are experienced certified instructors in the content specific areas of targeted certification.

 Becoming a Certified Texas Educator